-Overarching Need Increasing literacy in all content areas
+Overarching Need Improving Tier I instruction in all content areas

 How severe is the need?
 High

 Is the need trending better or Worse

 worse over time?

 Can Root Causes be Identified?
 Yes

 Priority Order 1

-Additional Considerations Additional Considerations
+Additional Considerations Tidditional Considerations

 Overarching Need Addressing student behavior and reducing discipline issues (student incivility)

 How severe is the need?
 High

 Is the need trending better or worse over time?
 Better

 Can Root Causes be Identified?
 Yes

 Priority Order 2